 - Build awareness beyond search-based advertising

 The reality is that CPG purchases often involve multiple touchpoints before conversion.
 Sponsored Display helps ensure you’re present throughout that journey.
+For brands looking to extend this multi-touchpoint thinking across paid channels, a broader CPG paid channel advertising strategy can help you allocate budget where it matters most.

 Bid Management Strategies That Actually Work